ashtonw7/writing-with-no-purpose/posts/cupid.md

 On my walk home, I saw the cupid flying around again.
 He was flying a little wonky and was holding a bottle of whiskey so I’m pretty sure he was drunk.
 Celebrating a successful Valentine’s Day I guess.

-I asked him why his stupid arrows didn’t work from.
+I asked him why his stupid arrows didn’t work for me.
 Take another look at them, he told me.
 So I looked down and I saw they had “placebo” written on them.

 He told me he shot people and the thought of being hit by a love arrow made them process their emotions faster.
 Then they’d fall in love.
 They weren’t magic at all.